hiram-madelaine/game-of-life-om/README.md

 `lein cljsbuild auto game-of-life-om`

-When the ClojureScript is compiled Open index.html
+When the ClojureScript is compiled, open index.html

-Alternativevly you can compile in advanced mode :
+Alternativevly you can compile the project in advanced mode :

 `lein cljsbuild once release`